TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PhpApi.rst

 almost always useful: TSconfig options may or not be set, accessing non-existent array keys in PHP would thus raise PHP notice level warnings.

-Combining the array access with a fallback using `??` helps accessing these optional array structures.
+Combining the array access with a fallback using `??` helps when accessing these optional array structures.

 .. code-block:: php